xoap-io/xoap-psadt-framework-template/README.md

 ## Introduction

-We are using the PowerShell App Deployment Framework for all of our deployments with application.XO.
+We are using the PowerShell App Deployment Toolkit for all of our deployments with application.XO.

 This repository is a template for our PSADT Framework implementation and can be used to create your own PSADT Framework packages.

 It is part of our [XOAP](https://xoap.io) Automation Forces Open Source community library to give you a quick start into Infrastructure as Code deployments with Terraform.